FIX94/Nintendont/CONTROLLER_MENU.md

 ## Validation status

 On 18 September 2026, the tester reconfirmed that the M21 menu worked on Wii;
 the identified test setup was Wind Waker and an Xbox controller.
-Persistence across quitting and reopening was not checked.
+The tester subsequently confirmed that saving works in M21.
 That build included a separate Xbox USB transport; this menu-only PR uses stock upstream controller support.

 The revised source builds with devkitARM r53-1, devkitPPC r35-2 and libOGC 1.8.23-1.
 Six compiled PPC/ARM suites cover button assignments and transitions, video rejection, register preservation, save failure/recovery, entry/exit and VI candidate validation.
-They do not replace hardware checks of the revised installation/cache path or actual USB persistence.
+They do not replace hardware checks of the revised installation/cache and save changes on the final PR build.
 See tests/overlay/README.md.

 ![Controller picture, options, input tester and quit confirmation](docs/controller-menu/preview.png)